 At most meetings, we stuff participants with information and inspiration, without allowing them time to swallow.
-It's a lot like how gooses are fed to get better foie gras.
+It's a lot like the manner in which geese are fed in order to achieve a better quality of foie gras.

 There's a number of options, here:

-- You can have participants work on a project all day long (individually or groupwise), allowing time for that after each item in the programme.
+- You can have participants work on a project all day long (individually or group-wise), allowing time for that after each item in the program.

 - Or you can simply allow time to take notes; physically or mentally.
-And even order them to do so.
+And even instruct them to do so.